 5Purina Hydrolyzed Dog Food

-Dogs are meat-eaters by nature, but some dogs are allergic to meat due to some genetic factors.
+Dogs are naturally meat-eaters, but some dogs are allergic to meat due to genetic factors.

 Some develop rashes that lead to intense itching, while others react with an upset stomach when fed with meat.

 Purina Veterinary Diets has created this vegetarian food that is designed to meet the dietary requirements of this particular group of canines.
 The main ingredient of this dry dog food is hydrolyzed soy protein.